marcoklein/impromat/.changeset/eight-trains-sparkle.md

 "impromat": patch
 ---

-Automatically log out if there is a authorization error
+Automatically log out if there is an authorization error